paulvpop/drone-mapping-end-to-end-workflow/README.md

 This user manual has been primarily authored by Paul Pop (including most text, screenshots and images).

-Other contributors: Rohan Baishya, Parth Thakur, Raju, Ranjith Kumar HT, and Rajkamal Goswami have contributed directly to this manual either through contributions to sections of the manual or verbal suggestions/recommendations.
+Other contributors: Rohan Baishya, Parth Thakur, Raju J K, Ranjith Kumar HT, and Rajkamal Goswami have contributed directly to this manual either through contributions to sections of the manual or verbal suggestions/recommendations.

 *Version 1.0 - last updated 2026-03-30